 hostapd is the daemon responsible to send 802.1X and MAC Authentication requests to RADIUS server (as described in 802.1X Cumulus Linux documentation).
-We configured this daemon using Ansible.
+We configured this daemon using Ansible with RADIUS server informations.
+However, daemon will be started during integration tests when switch interfaces are involved.